tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 After describing the dangers Jon did add the caveat that clearly the easy solutions outlined above are not at all easy in real life.

-Finally, Jon reminded us that we did not need to be good at something to be passionate about it.
-Then he gave us a challenge.
+Finally, Jon gave us a challenge.
 The challenge was to bath in passion!
-If a speaker did not inspire us with passion we should leave the session and find passion somewhere else; and when we introduced ourselves to each other in the breaks we should do so with passion!
+If a speaker did not inspire us with passion we should leave the session and find passion somewhere else.
+When we introduced ourselves to each other in the breaks we should do so with passion!

-With those thoughts embedded in our minds we then went out to seek passion in the rest of the conference.
+With those thoughts embedded in our minds we then went out to seek our fortune in the rest of the conference.

 I had a great time!
 I met up with old friends and I made new friends.
 I had my appetite whet for [Docker](https://www.docker.com) by Dom Davis